Ravenports/Ravenports/README.md

 port directory level.
 It is not arranged in categories.
 The contents of each port directory is used to generate a port buildsheet.

+Custom overlays are supported, known as **unkindness** directories.
+These overlays either lock in standard parts (should the locations match the source ports, or add custom ports.
+The two typical uses for this directory is related port development and the ability to add proprietary software to a custom repository.

   2. **Conspiracy:**
 The conspiracy repository contains all the buildsheets, separated into 256 bucket directories.
 These single files are the complete recipe for building the software for which they were created.
 These buildsheets are not meant to be viewed directly, as their information can be queried by the ravenadm tool.
-The conspiracy buildsheets are "compiled" from ravensource and getting the latest ports is accomplished by updating the repository.
+The conspiracy buildsheets are "compiled" from ravensource and possible an unkindness directory and getting the latest versions is accomplished by updating the repository.
 This README is contained within the Conspiracy repository.

   3. **Raven administration tool:**
 The administration tool for Ravenports is "ravenadm".
 It can query the